fc2brown/beezwax_ex1/README.md

-Given root (password will be provided to start the exercise) access to a fresh Ubuntu server named 'exercise1.beezwax.net',
+Given root access to a fresh Ubuntu server named 'exercise1.example.com',

 perform the following using Ansible as much as possible: